gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 pondering a night in the dungeons and some scrubbing of cobblestones."

 The captain snorted.
 "Bucket full of good that's done in the past.
-Anyway, I'm glad you've come---there's a few things I'd like to ask you.
+Anyway, I'm glad you've come–there's a few things I'd like to ask you.
 If you'll follow me?
 Bosun, you are of course welcome to join us."

 Bosun Uyves cleared his throat.
 "Thank you, *sra*, but with your permission, I *do* have some other matters I'd like to look in on